skip to main content

 Family very well known in area, says councillor

-A local councillor has said the family are very well known in the agricultural area between the three villages of Tallanstown, Louth village and Stonetown.
+A local councillor said the family is very well known in the agricultural area between the three villages of Tallanstown, Louth village and Stonetown.

 Speaking on RTÉ's News at One programme, Councillor John Sheridan said he would have been at the house during local elections.
-He would have known the family through local community and sporting events over the years.
-He said they are very well known in the area.
+He said he would have known the family through local community and sporting events over the years and they are very well known in the area.

 "We hear of tragic events quite often.
 We don't expect them to happen in our own locality.
-There is a huge degree of shock in the area.
+There is a huge degree of shock in the area," he said.

 "There are garda cordons in place so it's not possible to get near the house.
-There were a lot of reports this morning of emergency vehicles coming from Dundalk and obviously gardaí are now following up in relation to the incident," he said.
+There were a lot of reports this morning of emergency vehicles coming from Dundalk and obviously gardaí are now following up in relation to the incident."

 Local TD expresses shock at incident in 'quiet, rural area'